tgenlis83/dqn_paper_atari/Report.md

 **Training Protocols and Evaluation Metrics:**

-The agent was trained for 500,000 steps, with the target network updated every 1,250 steps.
+The agent was trained for 1,650,000 steps, with the target network updated every 1,250 steps.
 Frame preprocessing involved grayscale conversion, resizing to 84×84 pixels, normalization, and stacking of frames.
 We evaluated the agent using metrics such as average reward per episode, loss values, and Q-value estimates.

 **Testing Protocols:**

 We conducted 50 episodes to evaluate the agent's performance after training, calculating the average reward per episode to assess effectiveness.
-We also introduce a 5% chance, as advised by the paper, of random actions during testing, to avoid overfitting to the training environment and that the game will not stay stuck if the agent repeatedly chooses the same action for a while.
+During testing, we introduced a 5% chance of random actions, as advised by the original paper, to prevent the agent from getting stuck in repetitive action loops and prevent overfitting to the training environment.

 **Baseline: Random Actions**